binaryphile/www.minimak.org/pages/index.md

 ============================================
 {: .center}

-![Minimak 4-key Layout]{: style=\"width: 541px; height: 159px;\"}
+![Minimak 4-key Layout]{: style="width: 541px; height: 159px;"}
-_The Minimak layout gives 60% of the benefit of Dvorak while changing just 4 keys from QWERTY._
+_Dvorak achieves a 40% reduction in finger movement by rearranging 25 keys.
+In just four keys, Minimak achieves half of that (20%)._
 {: .center}

 [Download]{: .art-button}
 {: .float-right}

-Minimak is a collection of 3 related keyboard layouts like Dvorak and Colemak.
+The goal of the Minimak project is to significantly improve the feel of typing (in English) through a series of small modifications to QWERTY, targeted to provide the maximum benefit at each step.

+There are three steps, each changing just four keys at a time, but the idea is not necessarily to learn all three.
+The idea is to progress to the point where you are comfortable with both Minimak and QWERTY, and that may be at any point in the progression.

+Does it make sense to go to the trouble of learning a new layout if you're not going to end up with the best layout there is to offer?

+For me, the answer was a definite yes.
+There is a strong bias toward the simpler changes when you look at the amount of improvement you can get out of changing your layout.
+The third Minimak layout is in the neighborhood of Dvorak and other layouts, but only represents

 Minimak is for people who aren't happy with QWERTY.
 Unlike Dvorak and Colemak, however, Minimak is simple to learn.
 Minimak also won't jeopardize your QWERTY typing skills.